 The school publishes a range of research on finance-related topics, through several different research centers.
 Generally, between one-quarter and one-third of each of the school’s MBA classes go into finance roles.
 Students can opt to do an MBA concentration in Finance.View School Profile

-Twenty-six percent of Schulich’s MBA class of 2019 went into functional roles in finance, one of the highest rates of all Canadian schools surveyed.
+In recent years, upwards of twenty-six percent of Schulich’s MBA class has gone into functional roles in finance, one of the highest rates of all Canadian schools surveyed.
 Students in the school’s MBA program can pursue a specialization in finance, which covers topics like capital budgeting, capital structure, and capital management, among others.View School Profile

 Related MBA News

 Post-MBA Careers in Finance: Fintech Options Grow

 As machine learning and blockchain technology change the face of finance, business schools must keep pace with their MBA degrees

 MBA Careers in Finance: Where Are the Opportunities?